blackskunk/Data_Analyst_Training/Course "Data Management and Visualization"/week1/Excersice.md

 ## Research question

 Although the data on morphology categories (MORPHOLOGY_EJECTA_1 through 3) are interesting, it's not accessible for the majority of the craters listed in the dataset.
-Therefore I have decided to analyze the geographic distribution of craters in terms of crater density and crater size.
+Therefore I have decided to analyze the geographic distribution of craters in terms of crater density and crater size (diameter).

 #### Question 1:
 Is there a correlation between the location (longitude and latitude) and the number of craters?
 In other words, is there a quadrant in which significantly more craters can be found?